What Is IR35 And Does It Apply To You? | Checkatrade

 What is IR35?

-• The government identified a loophole where contractors worked for companies as contractors, but actually, they were employees in every sense but in name.
 That is, they were receiving all the benefits of being an ’employee’ (sick pay, holiday pay etc.), but they weren’t being taxed as an employee.

-• IR35 is designed to stop contractors from avoiding tax in this way.
+It’s designed to stop contractors from avoiding tax in this way.

-This legislation was updated in April 2021 to make medium and large-sized private-sector employers responsible for determining the IR35 status of any contractor they hire.
+An update in April 2021 made medium and large-sized private-sector employers responsible for determining the IR35 status of any contractor they hire.
 This was already the case with public-sector employers.
-This amendment is known as IR35 reform or ‘off-payroll working rules’.

-It remains the contractor’s responsibility to determine their IR35 status and pay the appropriate taxes if working with a small private-sector company.
+It remains the contractor’s responsibility to determine IR35 status and pay the appropriate taxes if working with a small private-sector company.

 If you work as a contractor or if you hire contractors, it’s important to understand the difference.

-Inside IR35
+Inside IR35 meaning

 Tax and employment legislation are two separate things.
 Therefore, even though you are classed as an employee for tax, it doesn’t necessarily mean you’re entitled to employment rights.

-Outside IR35
+Outside IR35 meaning

 Conversely, if your contract is ‘outside IR35’, you are considered self-employed, for tax purposes.
 This means you will need to pay the correct tax and National Insurance Contributions yourself, through Self-Assessment.